Johnson College Earns 2021-2022 Military Spouse Friendly® School Designation

 Tech Talk with Johnson College Podcast with guest, Jim Wansacz, from SLHDA now available

-In this episode of Tech Talk with Johnson College, Dr. Katie Leonard welcomes Jim Wansacz, the Executive Director of the Scranton Lackawanna Human Development Agency.
+In this episode of Tech Talk with Johnson College, Dr. Katie Pittelli welcomes Jim Wansacz, the Executive Director of the Scranton Lackawanna Human Development Agency.
 They discuss local partnerships and volunteer work that impact our community.
 For the past 50 years, SLHDA has been helping to improve our area, and the partnership with Johnson College has only strengthened that initiative- giving students real-life experience that produces life-changing results.
 To listen to all of the Tech Talk with Johnson College Podcast episodes and learn more visit https://johnsoncollegepodcast.com/.
 The podcasts are also available on iTunes and Spotify.

 Jim Wansacz is a person who is motivated by challenges and problems and strives to make a difference in his community, by choosing to be part of the solution.
 He coaches, serve on non-profit boards and belongs to community organizations that believe in giving back to their communities.